 - When we book flights, I notify the airline we’ll be bringing an ESA through the booking process.

 - I immediately look up what paperwork the airline requires and send it in.

-Pet Travel Tip: Flights can usually only have a couple of dogs on board, so you’ll want to make sure you notify them when you book the flight.
+PET TRAVEL TIP: Some airlines can only have a few dogs on board, so you’ll want to make sure you notify them when you book the flight.

 How does he do on flights?

 Leon is seriously the best flying buddy!
-HE’S BEEN ON 31 FLIGHTS (and counting!) and to 3 countries in the last year and 3 months.
-He is also the chillest flyer ever.
+HE’S BEEN ON 62 FLIGHTS (and counting!) and to 3 countries so far.
+He is also the most chill flyer ever.
 We’ve had people sitting in the same row as us not realize he was sitting on our lap.
 People always comment on how surprised they are to see how good he is on flights.
 He loves walking on the plane and greeting everyone as he walks down the aisle.
 It’s the cutest thing ever and I’m certain he puts everyone in a happier mood!
 You can just see people smiling and laughing as he jots down the aisle like he owns the place.
 We also have an airplane pad (foam padding with a pillowcase over it for him to sit more comfortably) on one of our laps.
 As soon as the plane begins to take off, he looks out the window and watches, lays down, and then sleeps the whole flight.
 He’ll get up every once in a while to change positions.
 Seriously, the best!

 How does he go to the bathroom when you travel?
 What do you do about long flights?

 Obviously, if we had a really long flight, he’d have to go to the bathroom at some point and he hasn’t yet mastered the airplane toilet (I wish!).
-So, we limit flights to 4 hours or less.
+So, we always limit flight time to 4 hours or less.
 If we’re going somewhere that the flight will take longer, we’ll just choose to have a layover with enough time to walk him around between flights.

 You can find a list of airport pet relief areas HERE.